C&I Research Database

-Our research database supports population based research in psychiatry/mental health within the Trust and its partner research organisation (University College London).
-The database provides direct clinical benefit to patients because it enables better clinical audit and NHS service development.
+The C&I Research Database is called CRIS, which stands for Clinical Record Interactive Search.
+The C&I Research Database supports population-based research in psychiatry and mental health within the Trust and its partner research organisation, University College London (UCL).
+The C&I Research Database provides direct clinical benefit to patients because it enables better clinical audit and NHS service development.

 How does it work?

-Over the last five years this system has been used by researchers with great success.
-For example, this method revealed the high mortality and lowered life expectancy on average in people with serious mental health problems.
+The national CRIS programme is now over ten years old.
+The system has been used by researchers with great success.
+For example, this method revealed the high mortality and lowered average life expectancy in people with serious mental health problems.